 - A. To participate in the State Finals, each county must implement procedures B-K, listed below. - B. A county Mock Trial coordinator must be identified (usually through the county office of education). - C. Working in conjunction with CRF, the coordinator must plan and implement a competition involving teams from the county or other nearby counties.
 With CRF approval, the coordinator may represent more than one county. - D. If a team is the only team from a county in which no county competition is conducted, that team will be eligible for the State Finals.
 We strongly recommend that such a team participate in the competition of another county to afford the team an opportunity to improve its skills.
-Participation in another county's competition will not impact the team's eligibility for State Finals. - E. All county competitions must be completed by March 1, 2017.
-County coordinators must inform CRF of the name of the winning team by March 1, 2017. - F. In addition to registering with their county, all teams and individual team members must be registered with CRF.
-Check with your county coordinator for instructions. - o For the state finals and in LA County, all individual team members must register on CRF's website, www.crf-usa.org. - G. A teacher or school representative must be identified for each team. - H. All team members must be eligible under school district and state rules applicable to involvement in extracurricular activities. - I. All team members must be registered at the school for which they are competing. - J. After the completion of the county competition, no new team members may be added to a team attending the State Finals. - K. The teacher coach has an affirmative duty to verify each team member's eligibility.
+Participation in another county's competition will not impact the team's eligibility for State Finals. - E. All county competitions must be completed by March 1, 2019.
+County coordinators must inform CRF of the name of the winning team by March 1, 2019. - F. In addition to registering with their county, all teams and individual team members must be registered with CRF at www.crf-usa.org.
+Check with your county coordinator for instructions. - G. A teacher or school representative must be identified for each team. - H. All team members must be eligible under school district and state rules applicable to involvement in extracurricular activities. - I. All team members must be registered at the school for which they are competing. - J. After the completion of the county competition, no new team members may be added to a team attending the State Finals. - K. The teacher coach has an affirmative duty to verify each team member's eligibility.
 Submission of the team roster constitutes certification that the status of each participant has been verified. - L. Junior and Senior divisions will be determined based on the participating school's grade level structure.
 For example, if a junior high school includes grades 7-9, 9th graders at that school may participate in the Junior Division.
 Similarly, if a senior high school includes grades 9-12, 9th graders enrolled there may participate in the Senior Division. - M. Home-schooled students may participate in the Mock Trial Program in one of two ways: - 1.
 As a member of the team at the public school she/he would attend if not home-schooled. - 2.
 As a member of an independent team exclusively composed of home-schooled students. - N. Two small schools may join together to form a single Mock Trial team if neither school had a pre-existing Mock Trial Program.
 For the purposes of the California Mock Trial Program, a "small" school is one with 200 or fewer enrolled students.
-Such combination teams are eligible to represent their county at the State Finals. - O. Generally, mock trial teams must be school-based.
-On a case-by-case basis, non-school based non-profit organizations (i.e. Boys/Girls Clubs, YMCA, etc.) may be permitted to sponsor a mock trial team for students whose school does not offer the mock trial program.
+Such combination teams are eligible to represent their county at the State Finals. - O. Generally, Mock Trial teams must be school-based.
+On a case-by-case basis, non-school based non-profit organizations (i.e. Boys/Girls Clubs, YMCA, etc.) may be permitted to sponsor a Mock Trial team for students whose school does not offer the Mock Trial program.
 However, attempting to create an all-star team is not permitted.
 Among requirements that applicants must demonstrate are a non-profit in good standing, have an operational history as a youth-serving organization, provide adequate insurance, and have a functioning governance structure.
-Applicants must see approval from their local County Coordinator and may be subject to CRF approval.
+Applicants must seek approval from their local County Coordinator and may be subject to CRF approval.